 To be eligible for Medicaid, a senior must have an annual income below a certain level.
 In most states, Medicaid pays around $20,000 annually.

-However, if a senior has assets (such as a house or savings account) that are above this limit, they may still be able to qualify for Medicaid by “spending down” their assets.
+However, if a senior has assets (such as a house or savings account) above this limit, they may still qualify for Medicaid by “spending down” their assets.

 For many families, paying for a nursing facility with personal funds is not an option.
 However, Medicaid can help to ease the financial burden.
 If you or your loved one are considering a nursing home, research the cost of care and the Medicaid requirements in your state.